Length: 6.3 km (3.9 miles), terrain includes a hill

 Pictures from Google StreetView.
 Thanks!

-If you're spending time in Rome, then chances are that you'll be doing a lot of walking to take in all the varied sites, spread all over the center of town: the Trevi Fountain, the Piazza Colonna, the Pantheon, the Vatican, the Forum, the Colosseum, etc., with all their tourist bustle.
-But, if you're like me, you'll be wanting to see something a bit greener and quieter when you jog.
-So here's a route that takes you through a parkland right in the center of Rome: the Villa Borghese Gardens.
+If you're spending time in Rome, then chances are that you'll be doing a lot of walking to take in all the varied sights, spread all over the center of town: the Trevi Fountain, the Piazza Colonna, the Pantheon, the Vatican, the Forum, the Colosseum, etc., with all their tourist bustle.
+But, if you're like me, you'll be wanting to see something a bit greener and quieter when you run.
+So here's a route that takes you through a pleasant park right in the center of Rome: the Villa Borghese Gardens.

 NOTE: For another route through quiet, green Roman streets, also see Rome, Classical Sights.